 The changeling narrative can help us understand human psychology more generally.
 This particular fear has been brought up in discussions about why some parents choose not to vaccinate their children:

 Naturally, Ida in this story isn’t thinking the first thing about vaccinations.
-This is a picture book for adults as much as it is for children.
+Remember, Maurice Sendak never wrote his books with a child audience in mind — he just wrote them.
 I believe adults are more likely to worry about their children going missing than children are worried about their siblings going missing.

 When the little sister is replaced with an ‘ice baby’, this makes use of pretty obvious temperature symbolism.
-Sounds cheesy when you put it into words, but Ida feels cold inside.
+Sounds cheesy when you put it into words (as symbolism always does), but Ida feels cold inside.

 WHAT DOES IDA WANT?